adamsitnik/adamsitnik.github.io/_posts/2017-06-26-Value-Types-vs-Reference-Types.md

 {: .center}
 ![How CPU Cache work](/images/valueTypesVsReferenceTypes/Cache.png)

+**Note:** Multithreading affects CPU cache performance.
+In order to make it easier to understand, the following description assumes single core.

 Whenever you try to read a value, CPU checks the first level of cache (L1).
 If it's a **hit**, the value is being returned.
 Otherwise, it checks the second level of cache (L2).
 If the value is there, it's being copied to L1 and returned.
 Otherwise, it checks L3 (if it's present).